The Executive Who Couldn't Stop Working Late

 "Let's start with the obvious," I said.
 "You want to delegate more.
 What would that give you?"

 David leaned forward.
 "Time.
 Headspace.
 I've got people on my team who are ready for more — I can see it.
-If I let go properly, they'd grow.
+If I let go properly, they'd develop faster.
 The whole operation would be more resilient.
 It wouldn't all depend on me being in the room."

 "My family."
 His voice softened.
 "My daughter asked me last week why I never make it to her concerts.
 I didn't have an answer.
 If I could delegate properly, I'd have evenings back.
 I'd be a better father.
 A better husband.
 Probably a better leader, honestly."